 - Breather Episode: The untitled tracks on Renihilation are structured as this, as are songs on later albums like "Helix Skull", "Glass Earth", and "Haelegen".

-- Good Counterpart: The goal of the band as stated in Hunter Hunt-Hendrix's infamous manifesto is essentially to be this to normal black metal, using elements of the genre like tremolo picking and blast beats to express growth and life rather than decay and death.
+- Good Counterpart: The goal of the band as stated in Hunt-Hendrix's infamous manifesto is essentially to be this to normal black metal, using elements of the genre like tremolo picking and blast beats to express growth and life rather than decay and death.

 - Hidden Track: The CD of Aesthethica contains one.
 It is omitted from the LP version, which instead features an extended coda to "Veins of God".